owulveryck/blog/content/post/gorgonia-gomachine.md

 BenchmarkTest-4     276892        213892        -22.75%
 ```

-eescription: "In this article, I describe the prototype of a new computation machine for graph processing.
-This machine takes its inspiration from the Pregel paradigm and uses Go's concurrency mechanism as a lever for a simple implementation."
-Computing machine Learning equations is dealing with of massive objects (matrices) on significant graphs.
-Let's try this implementation for real in Gorgonia.
+Let's see how to apply this to machine learning.

 # About Gorgonia

 Gorgonia is a computation library written in Go.
-Its goal it to facilitate machine learning in this language.
+Its goal is to facilitate machine learning in this language.

 The principle of Gorgonia is: